Azure Files networking considerations

 Although we recommend using private endpoints to assist in extending your on-premises network into Azure, it is technically possible to route to the public endpoint over the VPN connection.
 However, this requires hard-coding the IP address for the public endpoint for the Azure storage cluster that serves your storage account.
 Because storage accounts may be moved between storage clusters at any time and new clusters are frequently added and removed, this requires regularly hard-coding all the possible Azure storage IP addresses into your routing rules.

 When you create a private endpoint, by default we also create a (or update an existing) private DNS zone corresponding to the

 privatelink subdomain.
-Strictly speaking, creating a private DNS zone is not required to use a private endpoint for your storage account, but it is highly recommended in general and explicitly required when mounting your Azure file share with an Active Directory user principal or accessing from the FileREST API.
+Strictly speaking, creating a private DNS zone is not required to use a private endpoint for your storage account.
+However, it is highly recommended in general and explicitly required when mounting your Azure file share with an Active Directory user principal or accessing it from the FileREST API.

 This article uses the storage account DNS suffix for the Azure Public regions,

 core.windows.net.
 This commentary also applies to Azure Sovereign clouds such as the Azure US Government cloud and the Azure China cloud - just substitute the appropriate suffixes for your environment.

 In your private DNS zone, we create an A record for

 storageaccount.privatelink.file.core.windows.net and a CNAME record for the regular name of the storage account, which follows the pattern